urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

   Means that the same method signature from an interface or a class
-    can have different implementations thanks to inheritance and @Override annotation If the same object behaves differently, depending on which side of the object  you are looking at, then that object is polymorphic
+    can have different implementations thanks to inheritance and @Override annotation If the same object behaves differently, depending on which side of the object  you are looking at, then that object is polymorphic.
-  For example, if you have an Apple class that extends a fruit class, then an apple can
+    For example, if you have an Apple class that extends a fruit class, then an apple can behave as an Apple as well as a Fruit
-    behave as an Apple as well as a Fruit
+  A virtual call means that the call is bound to a method at run time and not at compile time

 Inheritance rules
   When we create instance of a child class, its parent class is firstly created,